- PatentNew

 - Markify Comprehensive Search (pictured left) provides cost-effective access to the deepest level of searching, making it ideal for running full availability searches or managing clearance work with the highest need for legal certainty.
 Using AI-driven trademark availability software, Markify Comprehensive Search enables you to search for a word, image, or design and obtain fully automated reports with results ranked according to four risk levels for easy review.
 As this is a pay-as-you-go system, you only pay for the searches you run.

-- Markify ProSearch™ (pictured right) is a knockout screening tool offered on a full subscription basis.
+- Our trademark search software Markify ProSearch™ (pictured right) is a knockout screening tool offered on a full subscription basis.
 As with Markify Comprehensive Search, it harnesses our AI-driven search technology, including enabling users to search for words, images, or designs, with results ranked by two risk levels.

-- Finally, our new analyst-driven search module integrates our trademark search AI and analyst expertise into the software so you will soon be able to order analyst-driven searches from within our Markify Comprehensive Search tool on a pay-as-you-go basis.
+- Finally, our new analyst-driven search module integrates our trademark search AI and analyst expertise into the software so you will soon be able to order analyist-driven trademark searches from within our Markify Comprehensive Search tool on a pay-as-you-go basis.

 We will soon add two new search options to our Markify trademark search technology: